theantideather/OROCARE.DIAGNOSIFY/README.md

 This project is configured for easy deployment on Netlify.
 Simply connect your GitHub repository to Netlify, and the application will be automatically deployed.

-1. Important: Set up environment variables in Netlify project settings.
-This includes:
-   - VITE_GEMINI_API_KEY
-   - Other environment variables as needed

-2. Deploy using the Netlify CLI or GitHub integration:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/theantideather/OROCARE.DIAGNOSIFY)

-## Security

-- This project uses environment variables to manage sensitive API keys and credentials
-- The `.env` file is included in `.gitignore` to prevent accidental commits
-- Always rotate API keys if you suspect they've been exposed
-- Never include real API keys in `.env.example` files or commits

 ## License